bookofproofs/bookofproofs.github.io/_sources/history/20th-century/yoccoz.md

 9. Became a member of both the French Academy of Sciences and the US National Academy of Sciences in 1998.
 10. Distinguished Professor at the University of Paris-Sud since 2008.

-Born 29 May1957, Paris, France.
+Born 29 May 1957, Paris, France.
 Died 3 September 2016, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Yoccoz/)